EWC Logo

 This guide which has been endorsed by Show Racism the Red Card and BAMEed Network Wales, aims to support all registered education practitioners in identifying and addressing issues of racism, in line with the responsibilities that are set out within the EWC’s Code of Professional Conduct and Practice.
 It cannot address all possible circumstances and is not intended to be an exhaustive list of behaviours.
 The guide is also not intended as a replacement for training and professional development around the issues that are covered.
 However, it is provided to highlight the importance of addressing issues of racism and of promoting inclusion, equality and diversity within your setting and includes guidance on:

-• compliance with the Code of Professional Conduct and Practice; and
+• compliance with the Code of Professional Conduct and Practice

 • steps you can take to address racism and promote equality including: